Post-Process (Global PTQ / Block-wise PTQ / LoRA SFT)¶

 You can also call BlockWisePTQ directly on an existing quantized model to compare before/after PPL without re-running quantization:

-runner = Runner(model_config=model_config, quantizer=gptq)
+runner = Runner(model_config=model_config, quantizer=quantizer)

 runner.run()